 Singapore celebrates with many parts of the world to welcome the New Year.
 There are many exciting events in various parts of the island.
 At the Marina Bay, there is the New Year Countdown.
 At Sentosa, there are the famous wet and wild foam parties.
 At these venues, awesome fireworks display announces the arrival of the new year.

-Usually in February, Lunar New Year
+Usually in January or February, Lunar New Year

 This is the big festival for the Chinese.
 Not just in Singapore but anywhere in the world where there are Chinese.